guzba/waterpark/README.md

 Waterpark provides thread-safe object pools and a generic `Pool[T]` to create your own.

-Waterpark is brand new so right now there is only one built-in pool, `waterpark/postgres`, which provides a Postgres database connection pool.
+Currently there are 3 built-in pools:

+* `import waterpark/postgres`
+* `import waterpart/msyql`
+* `import waterpart/sqlite`

-I intend to add many more pools soon, such as for MySQL, SQLite, Redis etc.
+Adding more pools is planned, including for Redis etc.

 A great use-case for these thread-safe pools is for database connections when running a multithreaded HTTP server like [Mummy](https://github.com/guzba/mummy).